-- "Applicant" shall mean the person or legal entity who submits an Application to RMAI to be considered for initial certification or to renew their certification. - "Application" shall mean the procedure by which an Applicant submits information and documentation required by RMAI to be considered for initial certification or to renew their certification. - "Audit" or "Compliance Audit" shall mean an assessment of a Certified Party's conformity to the Certification Standards that is performed by an Auditor. - "Audit Period" shall mean the time between the date of the Certified Company's last full Compliance Audit (date of initial certification for first-time certified companies) and the sixteenth month after the Certified Company's initial certification or renewal date.
-The Audit shall always include a review of the accuracy of the information provided in the Certified Company's most recent Application. - "Auditor" shall mean an individual, company, or firm that is an independent third party approved or retained by the Council to perform Compliance Audits.
-The Council shall provide multiple options to Certified Companies for independent third parties, including individuals, companies, or firms that are not certified public accountants. - "Board" shall mean the RMAI Board of Directors. - "Broker" shall mean a business that facilitates the sale of Charged-Off receivables between a buyer and a seller, including electronic and physical marketplaces for the sale of receivables.
-Expressly excluded from this definition: (i) broker services not involving the sale of Charged-Off receivables and (ii) the sale of securities which is governed by the Securities and Exchange Commission. - "Certification Program" shall mean the RMAI Receivables Management Certification Program. - "Certification Standards" or "Standards" shall mean the minimum requirements necessary to become and to maintain the status of a Certified Party. - "Certified Company" shall mean any legal business entity regardless of its legal structure, including but not limited to corporations, partnerships, sole proprietorship, and associations, that has applied for and has been granted certification based on the requirements contained in the Governance Document of the Certification Program and remains in good standing. - "Certified Individual" shall mean a natural person who meets or exceeds the Certification Program requirements to be certified, has been granted certification, and remains in good standing. - "Certified Party" shall mean a Certified Individual and/or a Certified Company.
+"Applicant" shall mean the person or legal entity who submits an Application to RMAI to be considered for initial certification or to renew their certification.

+"Application" shall mean the procedure by which an Applicant submits information and documentation required by RMAI to be considered for initial certification or to renew their certification.

+"Audit" or "Compliance Audit" shall mean an assessment of a Certified Party's conformity to the Certification Standards that is performed by an Auditor.

+"Audit Period" shall mean either the "Initial Audit Period" (see definition below) or the interval of time that starts on the first day of the sixteenth month after becoming certified/recertified and ends three years later.

+"Auditor" shall mean an individual, company, or firm that is an independent third party approved or retained by the Council to perform Compliance Audits.
+The Council shall provide multiple options to Certified Companies for independent third parties, including individuals, companies, or firms that are not certified public accountants.

+"Board" shall mean the RMAI Board of Directors.

+"Broker" shall mean a business that facilitates the sale of Charged-Off receivables between a buyer and a seller, including electronic and physical marketplaces for the sale of receivables.
+Expressly excluded from this definition: (i) broker services not involving the sale of Charged-Off receivables and (ii) the sale of securities which is governed by the Securities and Exchange Commission.

+"Certification Program" shall mean the RMAI Receivables Management Certification Program.

+"Certification Standards" or "Standards" shall mean the minimum requirements necessary to become and to maintain the status of a Certified Party.

+"Certified Company" shall mean any legal business entity regardless of its legal structure, including but not limited to corporations, partnerships, sole proprietorship, and associations, that has applied for and has been granted certification based on the requirements contained in the Governance Document of the Certification Program and remains in good standing.

+"Certified Individual" shall mean a natural person who meets or exceeds the Certification Program requirements to be certified, has been granted certification, and remains in good standing.

+"Certified Party" shall mean a Certified Individual and/or a Certified Company.